OliverEdholm/automatic-web-icon-dataset/README.md

 # Automatic icon dataset

 ### Summary
-Scraping top N websites on the Alexa ranking, getting all images, filtering based on if the image is a natural photograph or a computer graphic, and on how big the image is.
-Including alt-text if it follows a set of criterion.
+Scraping top N websites on the Alexa ranking, downloading all images, filtering based on if the image is a natural photograph or a computer graphic and other smaller sanity checks.
+All the attributes of every image tag is saved in an adjacent JSON file.

 ### Running
-`python3 -m bin.build_icon_dataset TOP_N OUT_DIRECTORY_PATH`
+`python3 -m bin.build_icon_dataset TOP_N OUT_DIRECTORY_PATH N_PROCESSES`

 ### Ways of determining if an image is a natural photograph or a computer graphic
 * Setting a threshold on how many unique colors a very small bilinearly resizes grayscale image has